GUIDE | 15 MIN READ

 Direct sourcing technology can offer an assessable system that automates onboarding, payment, and engagement documentation, creating a positive experience on both enterprises and independent professionals.
 By building a pool of pre-vetted talent that has already been successfully engaged, it becomes much easier for companies to find and deploy skilled workers when needed.

-Requirements of Direct Sourcing
+Requirements of Direct Sourcing - Compliance

-Direct sourcing can lead to many financial benefits—helping organizations avoid unnecessary costs by providing centralized management, lower cost engagement options and visibility into contingent worker spend—but it is only a small part of the picture.
-Alone, many third parties and technology platforms that facilitate direct sourcing are not designed to handle the complex program requirements enterprises need and lack a sufficiently robust compliance layer to solve for misclassification risk.
+Most third parties and technology platforms that facilitate direct sourcing are not designed to handle the complex program requirements enterprises need and lack a sufficiently robust compliance layer to solve for misclassification risk.

 Without a centralized program or policies in place, enterprises may engage contingent workers who have not been properly vetted.
 This poses a significant compliance risk and can lead to potentially catastrophic misclassification or co-employment issues down the road.

-In order to compliantly engage contingent talent across an organization, it is important for enterprises to build a scalable, comprehensive program which includes mechanisms to ensure compliance.
+To compliantly engage contingent talent across an organization, it is important for enterprises to build a scalable, comprehensive program which includes mechanisms to ensure compliance.
 This program should address everything from finding, sourcing, and engaging independent workers in a complaint manner to managing, paying, and re-engaging them as part of a talent pool.

 Key Factors to Consider about Direct Sourcing

-Throughout this time, enterprises will need to consider what type of contingent talent they will engage independent contractors, temporary workers, SOW project-based workers, etc.—as talent type will shape program design.
-Enterprises should also take a close look at current policies regarding independent contractors, if applicable.
+Throughout this time, enterprises will need to consider what type of contingent talent they will engage: independent contractors, temporary workers, SOW project-based workers, etc.—as talent type will shape program design.
+It’s also important to take a close look at current policies regarding independent contractors, if applicable.
 Evaluate current worker classification processes and determine whether or not they are compliant with federal, state, and local laws.
-For companies that currently engage contingent workers, look to see if there are project contracts on file and what information they include.
-By assessing gaps and areas for improvement, enterprises can better pinpoint what needs to be changed and what needs to be created when evaluating a direct sourcing solution.

 When selecting a vendor to partner with, it is important to keep organizational needs and goals in mind.
 For example, many companies solely focus on process outsourcing, payrolling, or talent acquisition.
 Enterprises will benefit most from working with a company that can put a rigorous and consistently enforced process in place for identifying, engaging, and managing contingent talent while indemnifying the enterprise from misclassification and legal risk.